2026-06-02

 Four times the GPUs buys 2.07× the throughput — sub-linear, and consistent with the published curves (V100 1→4 was 2.6×, RTX 3090 2→4 was 1.65×).
 RELION's 3D classification alternates a GPU-bound expectation step with a partly CPU-bound maximization step and per-iteration disk I/O, so adding GPUs has diminishing returns.
 This is the honest shape of the workload, and it drives the cost story below.

-Correctness — a real reconstruction, not fast noise
+Did it actually work? — a real result, not fast noise

-RELION 3D classification convergence: current resolution improves from 60.3 Å at iteration 1 to 9.65 Å at iteration 25 on a single A10G
+RELION 3D classification: rlnCurrentResolution (the per-iteration alignment frequency limit) ramps from 60.3 Å at iteration 1 to 9.65 Å at iteration 25 on a single A10G

 The operating model: what you actually get